Easy-to-Read Circuit Breakers

 Hide Cords at Home

-I decided to hang my flat-screen TV on the wall and place the game components below on a low table.
+I decided to mount my flat-screen TV on the wall and place the game components below on a low table.
 The only downside was the bunch of unsightly cords hanging down the wall.

 Wire Soldering Made Easier